cptblue-org/alz-cptblue/README.md

 git checkout overwrite-policy-nsg
 ~~~

-Modify the policy definition to overwrite the policy for NSG.
+- Modify the policy definition to overwrite the policy for NSG.
+- Add new Policy

 ~~~bash
 code ./locals.alz.tf